Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Introduction

-\begin{thm}[\textsc{Description of $ \mathcal{C}_d$}] The law of $ \mathcal{C}_d$ is given by the complement of all open half-balls whose centers and radii are given by $ \Pi_d$. \end{thm} In particular, if one forgets about the condition $\mathbf{1}_{ \rho \leq \sqrt{1+x^{2}}}$ in the intensity \eqref{eq.intm}, one sees that $ \mathcal{C}_d$ has almost the same law as a random dilation of the complement of balls whose centers and radii have intensity $\rho^{1-2d}\mathrm{d}\rho \,\mathrm{d}x$.
+In particular, if one forgets about the condition $\mathbf{1}_{ \rho \leq \sqrt{1+|x|^{2}}}$ in the intensity \eqref{eq.intm}, which excludes only finitely many hemispheres a.s., one sees that $ \mathcal{C}_d$ has almost the same law as a random dilation of the complement of balls whose centers and radii have intensity $\rho^{1-2d}\mathrm{d}\rho \,\mathrm{d}x$.
 This complement is the epigraph of a random continuous field over $ \mathbb{R}^{d-1}$ whose marginal law is made explicit in Proposition \ref{prop.hscpl}.
+This field and these balls have a law that is invariant under all Euclidean isometries of $\R^{d-1}$ and yields after orthogonal projection a random tessellation of $ \mathbb{R}^{d-1}$ that is a special case of the Laguerre tessellations studied in \cite{gusakova2022delaunay}.

-The above Poissonian construction of the typical cell $ \mathcal{C}_d$ is the main tool to study various distributional quantities such as: \begin{itemize} \item the hole probability (Proposition \ref{prop.holeprob}) for $ \mathcal{C}_d$, \item the stationary distribution of the height and \dfn{azimuth} field describing the deposition model (Proposition~\ref{prop.hscpl}), shedding light on results of Isokawa \cite{isokawa2000H2} in the $\lambda \to 0$ limit, \item the asymptotic vertex intensity of $\mathcal{C}_d$ in the Euclidean stationary model (Proposition \ref{prop.vertint}). \end{itemize} Various other quantities could be studied on $ \mathcal{V}_{d}$, such as those related to the associated Delaunay simplicial complex.
-We shall address those questions in a forthcoming work.
-The paper is structured as follows: In Section \ref{sec:conv} we set up an abstract framework for convergence of Voronoi tessellations whose points converge to the ideal boundary of a space.
-We then apply those results to the particular case of trees and hyperbolic spaces.
-Section~\ref{sec.idpvths} establishes the main properties of the ideal Poisson--Voronoi tessellations in $d$-dimensional hyperbolic spaces.
-Theorem \ref{thm.superposition} on the Poissonian description of $ \mathcal{C}_d$ is proven in the last section, followed by precise calculations of various distributions related to $ \mathcal{C}_d$.
+The above Poissonnian construction of the zero cell $ \mathcal{C}_d$ is the main tool to study various distributional quantities such as: \begin{itemize} \item the hole probability (Proposition \ref{prop.holeprob}) for $ \mathcal{C}_d$, \item the stationary distribution of the height and azimuth field describing the deposition model (Proposition~\ref{prop.hscpl}), \item the vertex intensity of $\mathcal{C}_d$ in the Euclidean stationary model (Proposition \ref{prop.vertint}). \end{itemize} By passing to the limit $\lambda \to 0$ in several computations made for nonzero-intensity Poisson--Voronoi tessellations of $ \mathbb{H}_{d}$ \cite{GodKabTha}, we also compute explicitly the $k$-dimensional face intensities for $0 \leq k \leq d-1$ of the tiling $ \mathcal{V}_{d}$ in Theorem \ref{t.FaceInt}.
+At certain points in this work, we study the dual complex to $\cells_d$, the ideal Poisson--Delaunay tessellation.